Canadian Ethics Challenge

 Students will have approximately four weeks to work on the case study provided by the host Society.
 Teams then present their analysis and recommendations to a panel of judges.
 The competition is 100% presentation based; which includes: a 10-minute presentation and then 10 additional minutes to respond to questions from the judges.

-One winning team from each Local Competition will advance to the CFA Societies Canada Ethics Challenge held in Vancouver, B.C. in early May 2018.
+One winning team from each Local Competition will advance to the CFA Societies Canada Ethics Challenge held in Calgary, AB in early May 2019.

 In the national round, students will have three hours to work on a new case and then presentations are given live to a judging panel of CFA charterholders.
 A reception will follow, where one team is designated the ultimate Canadian Ethics Challenge winner!